mtex-toolbox/mtex-toolbox.github.io/pages/download/installation.md

 ### Unable to compile mex files during startup_mtex ###

-If the above solution does not work you will need to recompile the mex files on your own.
+If you (still) get the following error, you will need to recompile the mex files on your own.
 MTEX tries to perform the compilation automatically.
 However, in some case you might experience error messages like